 In the remote and mysterious Moomin Valley live the Moomin trolls, gentle and peaceful creatures.
 Young Moomin and his family experience many strange adventures, both magical and mundane.
 Based on the children's stories by Tove Jansson.

-That said, Moomins sertainly isn't for anybody, and that comes from a finnish person.
-Some of the situations and characters may indeed scare some of the smallest in the family, and some may not like, that there really isn't any big picture/lead/string in the story, or that the characters never really change - they are, what they are, and that's that.
-Like already said above, there are some little arcs here and there, like The Exploits of Moominpappa, Moominsummer Madness, and Moominland Midwinter, based on the original books, by Tove Jansson, but that's about it.
-There's also no actual villain, nor big threat or conflict, and actually... pretty sad ending too, with two best friends departing, and never seeing eachother again - one of the biggest tear-jerkers of my anime-live!
-The original books are way more darker, and gloomier, with booze, drugs, and even heavier philosophies and darker themes, but that's just us finns for ya!
+That said, Moomins sertainly isn't for everybody, and that comes from a finnish person.
+Some of the stories, themes, situations and characters may indeed scare some of the smallest in the family, and some may not like, that there really isn't any big picture/lead/string in the story, or that the characters never really change - they are, what they are, and that's that.
+Like already said above, there are some little arcs here and there, like The Exploits of Moominpappa, Moominsummer Madness, and Moominland Midwinter, based on the original books, by Tove Jansson, but that's about it - no big plot twists or revelations of bigger scale.
+There's also no actual villain/s, nor big threat/s or conflict/s, and in the end... pretty sad ending too, with two best friends departing, and never seeing eachother again - one of the biggest tear-jerkers of my anime-live!
+The original books are way more darker, and gloomier, with all-so-subtle references on booze, drugs, and even heavier philosophies and darker themes, but that's just us finns for ya!
 Little bit dark, mixed with a little bit of cuteness!
-Also, although this series was drawn in Japan, I'll be damned if anyone can find this in other languages than finnish, swedish or japanese, which can also be a big turn-off for some!
+Also, although this series was drawn in Japan, I'll be damned if anyone can find this in any other languages than finnish, swedish or japanese, which can also be a big turn-off for some!

 Inspired by Tove Jansson's book series about the Moomin family, this wonderful experience of what not many know is an anime, is a masterpiece TV anime show of 20th century - well at least in my opinion.
 Considering its goal were the kids of younger age, yet even adults loved, and still love it, Tanoshi Moomin Ikka (also simply known as "the Moomins") is a lovely experience for anyone wanting to try the Moomin way of living.